Bubblemelon/bubblemelon-site/README.md

 (3) W3C Link Checker

+Things to remember:

 	* Website site should always comply with xml, so make sure to always close elements e.g. ` <br/> or <li></li> `

 	* File names should not contain spaces

 	* CSS selectors in combination should not have spaces in between when being very specific/selective.

 	* When used with spaces e.g. `.container .blue {}` means class blue in class container.

 	* Use " , " to separate css selectors when applying to properties sperately.

 	* Use photoshop to condense pictures.

 	* Make sure all directory links are correct, W3C link checker cannot detect.